-Care should be taken when pointing to use the correct mortar mix which should be lime based and is finished correctly, which will generally be slightly recessed (above) or flush and finished with a brush.
-A separate guidance leaflet is available.
-Hard cement mortars and a strap finish should not be used (below).
+Care should be taken to use the correct mortar mix - which should be lime based - and that it is finished correctly.
+This will generally be slightly recessed (below left) or flush and finished with a brush.
+A guidance leaflet is available.
+Hard cement mortars and a strap finish should not be used (below right).